 - Peel the clear covering off the button panel.
 It won’t hurt to leave it on, but a lot of people (me included) forget this part and then later as it gets condensation under it, they think their machine is having a big problem. #notfun

 - Put the inner pot back in the machine.
 Pour in 2 cups of water.
-(We teach pouring skills to 2-5-year-olds in our Kids Cook Real Food eCourse!)
+(We teach pouring skills to 2-5-year-olds with video cooking lessons in our Kids Cook Real Food eCourse!)

 - Lock in the lid – just line it up in that larger section of the appliance and twist clockwise.
 You’ll hear a fun noise and know you’ve done it right.